Applications for the NOHI TOHF learning collaborative will be accepted through April 30, 2021.

 - Increase health center capacity for oral health case management and interprofessional collaboration to better address oral health risks and needs

 - Increase the number of children who have access to preventive oral health services and are cavity-free by age 3

 FQHC requirements: Eligible FQHCs in Virginia must have onsite dental and primary care clinics.
 Each participating FQHC agrees to:

-- Establish a cross-discipline project team consisting of quality improvement (QI) members, dental and primary care providers, administrators, health IT professionals, etc.
+- Establish a cross-discipline project team consisting of

 - Implement QI processes, like Plan-Do-Study-Act cycles

 - Collect and report on non-identifying clinical and administrative data on key project metrics, such as health literacy and QI performance

 Time commitment: Participation begins in September 2021 and continues through February 2023, including the following activities: